Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Statistics

 The average degree is defined as

-The average degree is sometimes called the density.
+The average degree is sometimes called the \emph{density} or \emph{node density}.
 We avoid the term \emph{density} in KONECT as it is sometimes used for the fill, which denotes the probability that an edge exists.
+The average degree is also called the expected degree.
 In bipartite networks, we additionally define the left and right average degree

 Note that in directed networks, the average outdegree equals the average indegree, and both are equal to $m/n$.